braintelligencePL/online-store-clean-architecture/README.md

 ##### `AppExceptionHandler` from `app`.

 This is our infrastructure.
 We map models from domain to infrastructure.
-We create some `ResponseEntity` in case of an error.
+We create JSON response with `ResponseEntity`.
+For example we map domain HttpStatus (from **zalando-problem** library) to infrastructure HttpStatus (from **spring-web** framework).

 <br>